NikolasTzimoulis/FightorFlight/README.md

 Text Field
 =======
 * Type **taskname time** in the text field then press ENTER to create new pledge.
 A Task Progressbar will show up.
 * Press UP or DOWN arrows in the text field to get suggestions from pledges that occured around the same time in previous days.
+Only suggestions for the main task will show if the main task is not on cooldown or currently running.
 * Right-click in the text field to view Recent Tasks.
 * Type a **time** and press ENTER to change the time window.
 * **time** is **days:hours:minutes** but you can omit days and hours if you want.

 Recent Tasks
 =======
+* Currently running tasks show in green font.
+* Tasks on cooldown show in red font.
+* The main task shows with a white background.
 * Click on a task to re-schedule its last successful pledge in the Text Field.
 * Triple middle-click on a task to delete the last successful pledge of this task.
 * A square will appear next to tasks on cooldown, indicating the task's overall score.